-Connection - The default configuration is always set to Automatic.
+Connection: Always Connect to Satellite: The default configuration is always set to Automatic.
 This parameter is used within a satellite overlap region and allows the user to override the default satellite (selected by the 9450 terminal based upon elevation angle/GPS location) and select a different satellite.